eclipse-che/che-docs/src/main/_docs/user-management/user-management-user-management.md

 # Auth and User Management

 Eclipse Che relies on KeyCloak to create, import, manage, delete and authenticate users.
-KeyCloak uses own authentication mechanisms and user storage.
-Eclipse Che requires KeyCloak token to validate it when access to Che resources is requested.
+KeyCloak uses its own authentication mechanisms and user storage.
+Eclipse Che requires a KeyCloak token when access to Che resources is requested.

 KeyCloak can create and authenticate users by itself or rely on 3rd party identity management systems and providers.